 Today there are many trends in interviews and features you have to be aware of.
 Knowing all of these tips and questions we guarantee that you will have no troubles to pass your next job interview.

 You will find a few tips on preparation, questions and additional tips on how to reply your possible future boss to get this job.
 The last but not the least is how to find out this for company does not worth your attention and you’d run from it.

 1. General Preparation

 Dreams and goals are not the same.
 Dream is something vague, goal is something specific and with clear deadlines.
 Preparation for the interview should be as specific as your goals.

-Answering any questions is easy when you understand your goal.
+Answering any question is easy when you understand your goal, lik:

-What do you think of current economic situation in Europe?
+- What do you think of the current economic situation in Europe?